 Rebuild Workforce Development Manager, City of Philadelphia

-The City of Philadelphia, through the Rebuild Initiative, seeks to use physical improvements in parks, recreation centers and libraries as opportunities to develop skills and create employment opportunities in the building trades for minorities and women.
-Two workforce development programs are framed by memoranda of understanding (MOUs) with the building trades: PHL Pipeline and the Philadelphia Redevelopment Authority (PRA) Talent Development Pipeline (TDP).
-The Rebuild Workforce Development Manager will be responsible for operationalizing these two programs.
-This work is expected to include building on preliminary plans that have already been developed, developing detailed implementation plans, putting services and administrative processes in place, managing the two programs, measuring performance, and refining the programs as necessary.
-This work will be undertaken in close coordination with the City of Philadelphia Office of Workforce Development.
+The Rebuild Workforce Development Manager will be responsible for the operation of two workforce development programs which are framed by memoranda of understanding (MOUs) with the building trades: PHL Pipeline and the Philadelphia Redevelopment Authority (PRA) Talent Development Pipeline (TDP).
+This work is expected to include building on implementation plans that have already been developed, continuing services and administrative processes in place, managing the two programs, measuring performance, and refining the programs as necessary.

-The Workforce Development Manager is expected to report to the Rebuild Deputy Director for Diversity & Inclusion and coordinate closely with the Executive Director of the City’s Office of Workforce Development.
+The Workforce Development Manager is expected to report to the Rebuild Executive Director.

-- Plan, operationalize and manage the PHL Pipeline and PRA Talent Development Pipeline programs, including:
+- Manage the PHL Pipeline and PRA Talent Development Pipeline programs, including:

-- Develop detailed implementation plans, including schedules, budgets, and funding plan; marketing and recruiting plan; screening, assessment and selection processes; supports for program participants; identification of services to be provided by Philadelphia Works and third parties; and performance measurement plan.
+- Continue implementation plans, including schedules, budgets, and funding plan; marketing and recruiting plan; screening, assessment and selection processes; supports for program participants; identification of services to be provided by Philadelphia Works and third parties; and performance measurement plan.

 - Manage RFP processes as necessary to procure services to be provided by third parties.